RADIAN-HCI/Literature-Review/literature-review.md

   publisher={Elsevier}
 }

+- Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis
+  + Therefore, this research synthesis tried to recombine and reinterpret the results of some qualitative studies on the impacts of brainstorming technique on learners’ achievement.
+  + @article{dogan2021revisiting,
+  title={Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis}, author={Dogan, Yunus and Batdi, Veli}, year={2021}, publisher={COL}
+}

 - strategies for teaching brainstorming IN DESIGN EDUCATION
   + This article provides the readers with an example of brainstorming tech- niques that have been implemented in industry and also reflect the practices used by Purdue Uni- versity, College of Technology freshmen students while working through a design problem.
   + @article{mentzer2015strategies,